grafana/k8s-monitoring-helm/charts/feature-application-observability/README.md

 The Application Observability feature enables the collection of application telemetry data.
 Enabling this feature requires enabling one or more receivers where data will be sent from the application.

+## Testing

+This chart contains unit tests to verify the generated configuration.
+A hidden value, `deployAsConfigMap`, will render the generated configuration into a ConfigMap object.
+This ConfigMap is not used during regular operation, but it is useful for showing the outcome of a given values file.

+The unit tests use this to create an object with the configuration that can be asserted against.
+To run the tests, use `helm test`.

+Actual integration testing in a live environment should be done in the main [k8s-monitoring](../k8s-monitoring) chart.

 ## Maintainers

 | Name | Email | Url |